 |Dining options||Breakfast||Lunch||Evening meal||Drinks||Snacks, Icecream|

-A la carte dining including gourmet cuisine.
+Gourmet 24-hour All Inclusive with unlimited à la carte dining and gourmet cuisine.
+24-hour room service.
 Selected international and local-brand alcohol, soft drinks, tea and coffee.
 24-hour room service and minibar restocked daily.
 Daytime snacks.

 Facilities► View all